snakemake/snakemake/docs/snakefiles/rules.rst

           "aggegated.txt"
       shell cat {input} > {output}

-Because the number of output files is unknown beforehand, the checkpoint only defines an output ``directory``.
+Because the number of output files is unknown beforehand, the checkpoint only defines an output :ref:`directory <snakefiles-directory_output>`.
 This time, instead of explicitly writing

 .. code-block:: python